jundalisay/superbnetlify/content/en/research/smith/wealth-of-nations/book-2/chapter-1a-capitals.md

 {{< s v="2" >}} But when he has enough stock to maintain him for months or years, he tries to derive a revenue from it.
 He reserves some for his consumption until this revenue comes in.

-His whole stock is made up of two parts=
+His whole stock is made up of 2 parts:

 1. His capital
   - He expects this part to provide revenue